Hospice Payments Up 2.9%, HOPE Tool Coming

 CMS says typically, 18% of Medicare-certified hospices are found non-compliant with the HQRP reporting requirements annually and are subject to the payment reduction in a given FY.
 Many face payment reductions based on failure to meet the reporting threshold of 90%.

-The proposed Timely Reassessment of Pain Impact process measure will determine how many patients assessed with moderate or severe pain impact were reassessed by the hospice within two calendar days.
-The proposed Timely Reassessment of Non-Pain Symptom Impact process measure will determine how many patients assessed with moderate or severe non-pain impact were reassessed by the hospice within two calendar days.
+The Timely Reassessment of Pain Impact process measure will determine how many patients assessed with moderate or severe pain impact were reassessed by the hospice within two calendar days.
+The Timely Reassessment of Non-Pain Symptom Impact process measure will determine how many patients assessed with moderate or severe non-pain impact were reassessed by the hospice within two calendar days.

 HOPE assessment instrument

-The HOPE tool under v1.0 contains demographic, record processing, and patient-level standardized data elements to be collected by all Medicare-certified hospices for all patients over the age of 18, regardless of payer source, to support HQRP quality measures.
+The HOPE tool contains demographic, record processing, and patient-level standardized data elements to be collected by all Medicare-certified hospices for all patients over the age of 18, regardless of payer source, to support HQRP quality measures.
 The data elements represent domains such as administrative, preferences for customary routine activities, active diagnoses, health conditions, medications, and skin conditions.

 Currently, CMS requires hospices submit 90% of all required HIS records within 30 days of the event (the patient’s admission or discharge).
 The 90% threshold applies to all required HIS records, which must be submitted and accepted within the 30-day submission deadline to avoid a payment penalty.

-CMS proposes to apply this same 90% threshold to HOPE admission, discharge, and two HUV records.
+CMS will apply this same 90% threshold to HOPE admission, discharge, and two HUV records.
 After the HIS is phased out, hospices would need to submit 90% of all required HOPE records to support the quality measures within 30 days of the event or completion date (patient’s admission, discharge, and based on the patient's length of stay up to two HUV timepoints).

 Consumer Assessment of Health Care Providers and Systems (CAHPS)